judgewooden/garmin_leaderboard/README.md

-# Garmin steps leaderboard for gapminder
+# Garmin leaderboard in gapminder in time display

 Download and transform garmin leaderboard data for display in gapminder.